 In 2012, they launched an educational campaign called “Active Ageing and Opportunities to Elderly People” to emphasize the variety of ways to cope with ageing and improve the quality of life for suffering elderly people.

-Finally, for 17 years Caritas Slovakia runs ‘Adoption from a Far’ which enables Slovakians to support underprivileged children in India, Albania, Haiti and Vietnam.
+Since 1996 Caritas Slovakia runs ‘Adoption from a Far’ which enables Slovakians to support underprivileged children in India, Albania, Haiti and Vietnam.
 Since 2013, Caritas Slovakia has supported children from Uganda and Kazakhstan.

 Bishop Stefan Secka